 Contemporary research techniques and theory.
 Group discussion and college-level laboratory experience.
 Relevant, cutting-edge topics.
 High school students throughout the region enjoy doing hands-on science at the University of Saint Francis Science Symposium.
 It’s a day that will make a huge difference in sharpening your skills, not to mention introducing you to students at the university level – and you are invited to participate!

 Spaces are limited to only 20 students per topic.
 (Computer Science is limited to 10 students)

-This fall’s symposium will enroll a limited number of highly qualified high school sophomore, junior and senior students.
+This spring’s symposium, which is being held on Friday March 24, 2017 will enroll a limited number of highly qualified high school sophomore, junior and senior students.
 Participation is limited so you can work in small groups with our university faculty.